Hyperbolic Concentration, Anti-concentration, and Discrepancy: Introduction

 The Kadison-Singer theorem implies that for rank-1 matrices $X_1,\dots,X_n$ with $\|X_i\|\leq \epsilon$ in isotropic position\footnote{Isotropic means $X_1+\cdots + X_n = I$.}, there exists a choice of $r\in \{-1, 1\}^n$ such that $\|\sum_{i=1}^n r_i X_i\|\leq O(\sqrt{\epsilon})$.\footnote{For more details and consequences of the Kadison-Singer theorem, we refer the readers to \cite{ct16,ms16}.}

 Theorem~\ref{thm:kadison_singer} can be generalized for higher rank matrices by Cohen \cite{c16} and Br{\"a}nd{\'e}n \cite{b18} independently.
 However, their results still need the isotropic condition.
-On the other hand, Kyng, Luh, and Song \cite{kls19} got rid of the isotropic condition and proved Conjecture~\ref{conj:matrix_spencer} for general rank-1 matrices.
-They actually proved that the rank-1 matrix discrepancy upper bound is at most $4\sqrt{n}$.
-Formal theorem statements will be presented in Appendix~\ref{sec:disp_prelim}.
+On the other hand, Kyng, Luh, and Song \cite{kls19} proved a stronger version of rank-1 matrix Spencer theorem (Conjecture~\ref{conj:matrix_spencer}) by showing that when the spectral norm of the sum of the squared matrices (the variance of the random matrices) is bounded, the matrix discrepancy upper bound is at most four deviations.
+Formal theorem statements will be presented in Section~\ref{sec:hy_ks}.

 Similar to the scalar and matrix cases, the discrepancy theory can be further generalized to the hyperbolic spectral norm.
 Br{\"a}nd{\'e}n \cite{b18} proved a hyperbolic Kadison-Singer theorem, which generalizes Theorem~\ref{thm:kadison_singer} to the hyperbolic spectral norm and vectors with arbitrary rank and in isotropic condition.
 Our first result relaxes the isotropic condition to sub-isotropic: